inkognitro/react-app-tutorial/09-wiring.md

 Next, let's add the logic to communicate with the endpoint and to enrich the `RegistrationFormState` with the API field messages after we received the response.
-As you might have seen: If there are no errors in the registration form, we directly receive the access token and user data of the newly registered user.
+As you might have seen in the mockApi code: If there are no errors in the registration form, we directly receive the access token and user data of the newly registered user.
-It would be nice to have the user logged in and be redirected to the start page after a successful registration process.
+It would be nice to have the user logged in and redirected to the start page when a successful registration was made.
-With all these requirements, we need to take following action:
+With all these requirements, we need to make the registration form look like so:

 ````typescript jsx
 // src/pages/auth/RegisterPage.tsx